mrdbourke/tensorflow-deep-learning/README.md

 ## Status

 As of: 04 May 2021 - LAUNCHED ON ZTM & Udemy!!!
-Found an issue with videos in section 08 (no audio), rerecording them

-* **Currently:** Editing videos for 08 + 09 (and preparing to upload them)
+* **Currently:** Editing videos for 08 + 09 (and preparing to upload them), making time series materials
 * **Video count:** 263/~280+, aiming to do ~10 videos per day during recording sessions
 * **Finished videos for:** 00, 01, 02, 03, 04, 05, 06, 07, 08, 09
 * **Finished slides for notebooks:** 00, 01, 02, 03, 04, 05, 06, 07, 08, 09